 Cast: Andrew Calhoun, guitar, vocals; Tonya Peebles, Gloria Robinson, Christopher Skyles and Runako Soyini, vocals.
 Casey Calhoun appears as Emily Dickinson.
 (See cast bios below.)

 Songs include "Get On Board, Little Children," "Run to Jesus," "Wake Up Jacob," "Go Down Moses," "Sun Don't Set in the Morning," "Run Mary Run," and "Tree of Life."
 (See extended list below.)

 This is a moving, informative, ultimately uplifting show about the triumph of the human spirit.

 Andrew Calhoun is a Chicago singer-songwriter, author and music historian.
-He has recorded 14 albums of original and traditional songs.
+He has recorded 14 albums of original and traditional songs, including Bound to Go, which features several songs included in this program.
 He received a Lantern Bearer Award from the Folk Alliance Region Midwest in 2012 and a Lifetime Achievement Award from the Woodstock Folk Festival in 2014.
-He is at work on a Robert Burns songbook, and plans another recording of folk spirituals based on the Lonesome Valley seeking ritual.
+He is at work on a Robert Burns songbook.

 Gloria Robinson, a Chicago native, has been performing music as long as she can remember.
 Whether it was a Black History Month program for the Veterans Administration (VA) or performing for weddings and home-goings, she finds joy in performing and orchestrating musical events.
 She worked for the VA for almost 30 years.
 Her favorite pastimes include writing poetry, singing, playing guitar, and spending time with her beautiful grandchildren.
 She is delighted to have this opportunity to perform with her daughters Tonya and Runako.